 Uncomfortable, annoying, and sometimes downright embarrassing!
 We are all familiar in some way or another with the bra fit problems that plague women everywhere, causing us to rip off our bras in frustration when we get home at the end of the day.

-Slipping straps, straps that dig in, wires that pinch, fabric that puckers... the list goes on and on!
-But these problems are not just a fact of life and you don't have to just "put up with it."
-Did you know that almost all of the problems and discomfort that you experience with your bras, is actually to do with size and fit?
-Where there’s a bra problem, the Bra Fit Specialists at Forever Yours Lingerie have a solution!
+Straps slipping off your shoulders, bands that ride up, underwires that hurt - the list goes on and on!
+Almost all of the bra fit problems and discomfort that you experience with your bras is most likely caused by improper size and fit.
+Where there’s a bra problem, the Bra Fit Specialists at Forever Yours Lingerie have a solution.

 Some would argue that there’s nothing worse than the feeling of your bra slowly creeping up your back.
-Not only is the slow sensation enough to drive you mad, but it’s not exactly easy to yank at your bra in public!
-Either way, your bra band should never ride up your back.
 A snug bra band provides up to 80% of the support for your breasts.
 If it’s not snug, then it will inevitably start climbing up your back.
 This is because the weight of your breasts are pulling the back of the bra up, up, and up until your bra looks more like a necklace than a support garment!

 A snug band, not the straps, will provide firm anchorage for your breasts and bring everything in the front up to where you want it.

 A correctly sized bra band will feel tight at first, but it should not be uncomfortable.
 The band should be level with the front of the bra and parallel to the ground.
 There should be room to pull the band away from your body so a fist fits between your back and the bra, but you should not be able to pull it away any farther.

 This is one of those things that makes you want to resort to tape or safety pins.
 That one irritating strap that won’t stay on your shoulder, no matter how much you tighten the strap.